 Certainly, big moves after pretty small beginnings is a theme with several of the prominent candidates on this ballot.

 3. Helton right on the precipice

-As I detailed in discussing Rolen last month, it's incredibly rare for players to top 62 percent with time to spare on the ballot and not get voted in shortly thereafter, whether just one or two more rounds of voting.
+As, it's incredibly rare for players to top 62 percent with time to spare on the ballot and not get voted in shortly thereafter, whether just one or two more rounds of voting.
 Rolen was over that mark last year and made it this time around.
 Next up, Todd Helton.